Contract Law > Consideration in Contract Law

 How This Appears in SQE1 Questions

 SQE1 questions test whether consideration is valid in a given scenario.
-Examiners test this distinction repeatedly.
+SQE1 questions may test this distinction repeatedly.
 Common traps include:

 - Accepting past consideration as valid — forget Lampleigh v Brathwait and you'll miss the exception